 take them to a thrift store and donate them.
 Yet he had not done so -- not

 in years.
-And I'll bet if he saw a shirt he liked tomorrow,
+And I will bet if he saw a shirt he liked tomorrow,

-especially if it was on sale, he'd buy it.
+especially if it was on sale, he would buy it.

-A yacht like this could be his life, but he's got his
+A yacht like this could be his life, but he has got his

 stuff. (insert sad sigh)